-The sea level is just one of several environmental factors that may be altered considerably by climate change.
-In combination with the other factors of climate change, it may have strong long-term impacts on the most downstream country of the Nile.
-A reduction in the amount of agricultural land available for food production and a decline in freshwater availability can force large numbers of people living in the coastal areas of Egypt to migrate to other parts of the countries.
-Such a development can increase the conflict potential within the Egyptian population and can thus contribute to a destabilization of the society as a whole.
+Sea level is just one of several environmental factors that may be altered considerably by climate change.
+In combination with other factors of climate change, it may have strong long-term impacts on the most downstream country of the Nile.
+A reduction in the amount of agricultural land available for food production and a decline in fresh water availability can force large numbers of people living in the coastal areas of Egypt to migrate to other parts of the country.
+Such a development may increase the conflict potential within the Egyptian population and thus contribute to a destabilization of the society as a whole.

 But due to their different environmental characteristics, there needs to be a differentiation of the risks among the different coastal zones of Egypt.
 A qualitative assessment of the risks with regard to the consequences of sea level rise indicates that there are definite geographical differences (Tab.
 2).
-The Nile Delta region faces the highest risks, and in all coastal sectors the economic risks from sea level rise are more prominent than the ecological risks or the direct risks for the population.
-Despite the relatively low effectiveness of coastal protection, it appears to be adequate for the current sea level (Frihy and El-Sayed,
+The Nile

-2012).
+Delta region faces the highest risks, and in all coastal sectors the economic risks from sea level rise are more prominent than the ecological risks or the direct risks for the population.
+Despite the relatively low effectiveness of coastal protection, it appears to be adequate for the current sea level (Frihy and El-Sayed 2012).
 However, protective structures have to be maintained and even improved if the sea level rise accelerates.
-This requires substantial financial investments that may no longer be available if the country is affected by the combination of several climate change impacts such as increasing temperatures, even less precipitation in conjunction with a higher sea level and a possible increase in the frequency of storms.
+This requires substantial financial investments that may no longer be available if the country is affected by the combination of several climate change impacts such as increasing temperatures, less precipitation in conjunction with a higher sea level and a possible increase in the frequency of storms.

-Table 2: Risks with reg ard to sea level rise of the different sectors of the Egyptian Mediterranean coasts (adapted from Fr hy and El-Sayed, 2012 2)
+Tab.
+2: Risks with regard to sea level rise for different sectors of the Egyptian Mediterranean coasts (adapted from Frihy and El-Sayed 2012)